nourhan1998-n/Submission-api-documentation/5 Internal Request Controller.md

 # 🛠️ Admin APIs Documentation

-This document describes the **internal APIs** used by the back-office/admin system.
+This document describes the **internal APIs** used by the back-office system.

 ---